aemsite/ampdemo/README.md

 ![ezgif com-video-to-gif 3](https://user-images.githubusercontent.com/4065175/34616043-e0556094-f271-11e7-9a4a-2002f190f436.gif)

+## AMP List Reset on Refresh

+This demo shows that `amp-list` attribute (reset-on-refresh) is not working with form-submission.

 ## Page Navigation issue

 Basically, we have tried 4 approaches to do the navigation, more information on [github # 12610](https://github.com/ampproject/amphtml/issues/12610)